 Clean beauty.
-The most undefined word coined by consumers and corporations seeking a choice in reaction to the beauty industry’s inadequate regulation.
-In general, clean beauty products are ones that are free of substances that have been demonstrated or are intended to harm the people.
+The most ambiguous term invented by consumers and companies alike, looking for a way out of the beauty industry’s weak regulation.
+In general, clean beauty products are those that are devoid of any ingredients that have been shown or are designed to hurt the skin.

-Parabens, phthalates, and sulphates to oxybenzone, triclosan, hydroquinone, and synthetic perfumes, these nasty beauty terms are enough to make even the most apathetic of us want to undertake a purge of our whole beauty drawer.
+Parabens, phthalates, sulphates, oxybenzone, triclosan, hydroquinone, and synthetic perfumes—these nasty ingredients are enough to send most of us running for the hills.
 And that includes the majority of beauty brands in Malaysia.
 Over the years, we saw the rise of homegrown brands dancing towards the movement of cleanliness and all-natural products.

 But what exactly does clean beauty imply?
 Where does it really stand in the beauty industry?
 Can you really trust all-natural labels?
 Does clean equal to recyclable?
 And how vital are naturally derived products?